leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/storage_internals.md

 - Queries containing where clauses with a clustered column: BigQuery uses the sorted blocks to eliminate scans of unnecessary data
 - Queries that aggregate data based on values in a clustered column: performance is improved because the sorted blocks collocate rows with similar values

 BigQuery supports clustering over both partitioned and non-partitioned tables.
-When you use clustering and partitioning together, your data can be partitioned by a DATE or TIMESTAMP column and then clustered on a different set of columns (up to four columns).

 <a href="https://cloud.google.com/bigquery/docs/clustered-tables" class="button">Working with Clustered Tables (docs)</a>

-For details on how you should make decisions for partitions and clusters, check out the storage optimization section!
+For details on how you should make decisions for partitions and clusters, check out the [storage optimization]() section!